Eidun/kenjomusic/README.md

 # 🎵 Kenjomusic

-Kenjomusic is a responsive application built with Angular 11 for managing your favorites artists and albums!
+Kenjomusic is a responsive application built with Angular 11 and powered by ng-bootstrap for managing your favorites artists and albums!

 ## 📖 Walkthrough